Papa Johns Logo

 Papa John's Pizza Logo 2019

 After a few years of experimenting with the visual identity badge, pizzeria management settled on a 1995 version with a font from the 2018 logo.
-In the transformation process, a massive sign, which at first served as an emblem, turned into a miniature icon intended for advertising.
-The author of the eternal sign was a marketer who lived next door to John Schnatter during his student days.
-The developer’s name was lost, like himself, although the future owner of the Papa John’s chain promised him free pizza every week for such work.
+In the transformation process, a massive sign, which initially served as an emblem, turned into a miniature icon intended for advertising.
+The author of The Eternal Sign was a marketer who lived next door to John Schnatter during his student days.
+Like himself, the developer’s name was lost, although the future owner of the Papa John’s chain promised him free weekly pizza for such work.

-In the modern version of the logo, the old shell is preserved, but the content has been changed.
-Designers have introduced a new font into the old frame – smooth, even, sans-serif.
+The old shell is preserved in the modern logo, but the content has been changed.
+Designers have introduced a new font into the old frame—smooth, even, sans-serif.
 They did the same with the inscription on the tape, using the grotesque.
 Another modification touched on the color: now, the letters are painted in light scarlet instead of rich red.

-Serif typefaces were used only in the middle years: it was Aachen Bold, created by designer Colin Brignall.
-A font called Italian Plate is currently used – smooth, even, wide.
+Serif typefaces were used only in the middle years: Aachen Bold, created by designer Colin Brignall.
+Italian Plate is currently used—smooth, even, and wide font.

-The color palette is stable because red and green are always present in any configuration of the logo.
-Red attracts, green inspires confidence, white calms.
+The color palette is stable because red and green are always present in any logo configuration.
+Red attracts, green inspires confidence and white calms.

 2021 – today